Five British SAS soldiers under investigation for alleged war crimes in Syria

 Under Operation Cestro, three soldiers were referred to the Service Prosecuting Authority but none were prosecuted.

-The independent inquiry was commissioned by then-defence secretary Ben Wallace under the 2005 Inquiries Act.
+The independent inquiry was commissioned by Ben Wallace, who was UK defence secretary at the time, under the 2005 Inquiries Act.